mia-platform/documentation/docs/release_notes/platform_5-7-2_releasenotes.md

     In order to update the API Portal, you have to access the DevOps Console, select your project and commit and deploy your configurations.

+* **API-Gateway configmaps**
+    Now you can configure the API-Gateway extensions, in the Advanced section of DevOps Console, to manage the custom maps for Nginx.

 ## Improvements

 * **Console Menu**